The Top Trends in Pharma and Biotech B2B Digital Marketing

 Trend 3: Personalisation and Account Based Marketing

-Trend 4: Scientist to scientist marketing
+Trend 4: Scientist-to-scientist marketing

 biotechnology industry trends